GaijinEntertainment/DagorEngine/_docs/source/assets/animations/animation_export.md

 # Animation Export

-### Common Guideline
+## Common Guideline

-Animations are stored in the `.a2d` format.
+Animations are stored in `.a2d` files.
 To export an animation from 3ds Max, follow these steps:

 1. **Ensure Visibility:** All layers containing bones, as well as the bones